-I spend a fair amount of time in the air these days.
-On one of my recent sojourns, the in-flight magazine featured an article on Giancarlo and Katie Caldesi, who run the eponymous restaurant/cooking school/cookery shop – London’s “Caffe Caldesi” (118 Marlybone Lane, W1U 2QF) and La Cucina Caldesi (4 Cross Keys Close, W1U 2DG) and the “Caldesi in Campagna” at Bray, Berkshire.
+Back in the Before Times, I was often found filling a tiny seat in economy class, headed to parts unknown.
+On one of these sojourns, the in-flight magazine featured an article on Giancarlo and Katie Caldesi, who run London’s eponymous restaurant/cooking school/cookery shop – “Caffe Caldesi” (118 Marlybone Lane, W1U 2QF) and La Cucina Caldesi (4 Cross Keys Close, W1U 2DG) and the “Caldesi in Campagna” at Bray, Berkshire.

 - Dry – Salt, pepper, dried spices or herbs add a bit of kick